Skip to main content

 src/auth/hooks.js

-import { google } from 'wasp/server/oauth'
+import { google } from 'wasp/server/auth'

 export const onAfterLogin = async ({ oauth }) => {